 The key to avoiding liposuction revision in the first place is to ensure you do your research on the procedure and the clinic you’ve chosen.

 There are several types of liposuction procedures used depending on the results desired and the problem areas.
 Ensuring you’re undergoing the most suitable procedure for your needs will help minimise the chance of unsatisfactory results.

-While you may be happy with the clinic, be diligent about researching the surgeon you’ve chosen to perform the liposuction surgery.
+While you may be happy with the clinic, be diligent about researching the doctor you’ve chosen to perform the liposuction surgery.
 Are they qualified to perform the exact procedure you’re having?
 Has he/she had extensive experience in this procedure?
-Can they show you a portfolio of before and after pictures so you can see successful treatments?
+Can they show you a portfolio of before and after pictures, so you can see successful treatments?

 If you’re considering travelling abroad for your liposuction procedure, understand your risks before packing your bags.
 Don’t rely on the glossy brochures and an appealing price tag to make your decision.
-Do some independent research and get a second opinion in Australia prior to putting yourself at risk.
+Do some independent research and get a second opinion in Australia before putting yourself at risk.

-Liposuction is an effect tool to contour and enhance a patient’s body shape.
+Liposuction is an effective tool to contour and enhance a patient’s body shape.
 It’s not a weight loss surgery.
-If you’re trying or planning to lose weight in the future, it’s worth doing so prior to undergoing the procedure.
-Substantial weight loss after your liposuction treatment will affect the results, so making sure you’re at a healthy weight prior will help you avoid undergoing liposuction revision later.
+If you’re trying or planning to lose weight in the future, it’s worth doing so before undergoing the procedure.
+Substantial weight loss after your liposuction treatment can affect the results, so making sure you’re at a healthy weight prior will help you avoid undergoing liposuction revision later.

-Experiencing a “botched” liposuction procedure and being left with less than desirable results can be very emotional.
-Many people are hesitant about undergoing a second liposuction procedure, however living with the irregularities can be difficult.
-Instead of hiding behind baggy clothes, arrange a consultation with Cosmos Clinic to discuss how you can achieve your desired body shape.
+Experiencing a “botched” liposuction procedure and being left disappointed with your results can be very emotional.
+It’s understandable that many people are hesitant about having a second liposuction procedure and living with the irregularities can be difficult.